mojaloop/contrib-rancher-scaler-tool/readme.md

 ## TODO

 1. We are only downloading keys for one node?
     - for some reason the bootstrapper isn't waiting properly...
       - I think transitioning is no for a very brief time... maybe we can add a short sleep to this?
 1. How can we make sure that the job will run only on the master node?
     - toleration/affinity/nodeSelector?
     - otherwise we can _never_ scale down to 0 in each node pool
 1. Make `_bootstrap_nvme.sh` idempotent so it won't mess existing nodes up, or won't cause false errors
 1. Set up cloudwatch post scale script
+    - need to add another script that setup the AWS cloudwatch agent
+    - configure the AWS cloudwatch dashboards to show the instances

 1. Add `mojaloop/cost_center` tags to existing node templates in Rancher
 1. Deploy live on one of our clusters (dev1?
 Prod?)